oppia/oppia-web-developer-docs/Some-coding-projects.md

 ## Introduction

-This is a list of projects that we created in 2018 for a collaboration with SWESkills.
+This is a list of "bite-sized" projects that we created in 2018 for a collaboration with SWESkills.
 Unfortunately, due to infrastructural issues, the collaboration did not work out, but the list of projects is still relevant and useful!
 If you're interested in taking up a project, please contact the relevant team lead.

 (Also, if you're interested in GSoC: please note that these projects are somewhat smaller than the ones we typically propose for GSoC.
 However, they might be good practice if you're interested in doing a larger project with Oppia in the future.)